MamdouhAhmed/Tajawal-Task/README.md

 It can be used to filter by the availability of hotels given a range of dates.

-(Note that all the date ranges should be in the form of "dd-mm-yyyy:dd-mm-yyyy" and can be separated by a comma)
+(Note that all the date ranges should be in the form of "dd-mm-yyyy:dd-mm-yyyy" and in case of multiple ranges, they should be separated by a comma)

 examples :